ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 5. bring service up

 $ ansible-playbook -i ./ uniview_ubuntu.yml --connection=local

-if ansible run from different  host
+if ansible run from different  host, as as your Kolla ansible console server:
 $ ansible-playbook -i ./ uniview_ubuntu.yml

 6. Access your service at: http://host_ip:3006/